vdchoi/theratcave.github.io/_posts/2021-02-15-february-playlist-2021.markdown

 date:   2021-02-15 16:04:55 +0300
 image:  february.jpg
 tags:   Music
-description: The Rat Cave's spotify playlist for February 2021.
+description: Kotatsu's spotify playlist for February 2021.
 Featured artists include Journey, Chika, and Peach Tree Rascals.
 ---

 > My mood this month is warmth. <br>May ya'll find warmth and love from your S.O. this month. <br>And love thyself <br>Hope you have a beautiful month! <br>- Lonk

-#### The Rat Cave Playlist for February 2021
+#### Kotatsu Playlist for February 2021

 February is here!